obliqueLab/obliqueLab.github.io/_posts/2022-07-05-Generative Design - A Paradigm for Design Research.md

 ---

 ### Title
-ENG : A Generative Design: A Paradigm for Design Research.
+A Generative Design: A Paradigm for Design Research.

 ### Study